1000ch/vscode-svgo/readme.md

 Open the Command Palette (<kbd>Cmd</kbd> <kbd>Shift</kbd> <kbd>P</kbd>) and search following commands.

-### Minify current SVG file

-To minify current SVG file.
+- **Minify current SVG file**: to minify current SVG file

-### Minify SVG files in workspace

-To minify all SVG files in workspace.
+- **Minify SVG files in workspace**: to minify all SVG files in workspace

-### Prettify current SVG file

-To prettify current SVG file.
+- **Prettify current SVG file**: to prettify current SVG file

-### Prettify SVG files in workspace

-To prettify all SVG files in workspace.
+- **Prettify SVG files in workspace**: to prettify all SVG files in workspace

+You can also execute these commands from context menu of [Explorer](https://code.visualstudio.com/docs/getstarted/userinterface#_explorer) or Editor.

 ## Config